 The CRA has you add in a gross up to account for any tax the corporation has already paid on your dividend income.

 Currently, the gross up rate is 38 percent for eligible dividends.
-Beginning in the tax year 2019, the gross up rate on ineligible dividends is 15 percent.
+As of tax year 2019, the gross up rate on ineligible dividends is 15 percent.

 Calculating Dividend Income With Gross Up